rjwut/ian/README.md

    }
    ```

-6. **Disconnect.** To disconnect from the Artemis server, invoke the `ArtemisNetworkInterface.stop()` method.
+5. **Disconnect.** To disconnect from the Artemis server, invoke the `ArtemisNetworkInterface.stop()` method.
 Make sure you do this so that the send and receive threads will be terminated; otherwise, your application won't stop.

 ### Locating *Artemis* Resources ###
-Before you can do anything with IAN, you must instantiate an object which can provide it with *Artemis* resource data.
-There are three major classes of resource data IAN uses:
+Some operations require data which is obtained from *Artemis* resource files.
+There are three major classes of resource data IAN can make use of:

 IAN class | *Artemis* files | Contents
 --- | --- | ---